"Beige gold": how cardboard theft is costing cities millions

 The city of Madrid was hit particularly hard by organised cardboard theft in 2018-19, where it was estimated that almost half of all cardboard put into recycling in the city was being stolen.
 The Spanish Guardia Civil police force was brought in to handle the situation; they established that the trafficking gangs had 18 different routes around the city which they would travel, raiding recycling bins before the local rubbish collection had made its round.

-In February of this year, the Guardia Civil arrested 42 suspected cardboard traffickers on suspicion of environmental offences and money laundering.
+In February 2020, the Guardia Civil arrested 42 suspected cardboard traffickers on suspicion of environmental offences and money laundering.
 The gang set up a company where they mixed legally sourced card with stolen card to make their profits harder to trace, before exporting the waste to south-east Asia for pulping.

 They operated on 11 of the 18 known routes the police had found, and while their trial has been paused due to the coronavirus pandemic, it is estimated they cost the City Council of Madrid €16 million in lost recycling revenues.